-This approach goes beyond talking about a problem, situation, or relationship which may be upsetting or causing difficulty.
+This approach goes beyond talking about an experience, problem, situation, or relationship which may be upsetting or causing difficulty.
 Using this method you may "show" the group the problem by enacting it with the help of other group members.
 Similarly the issue may be explored and resolved in action as well.

 You may be as active or inactive in the group as you truly wish.
 You can expect some anxiety when you begin because most new activities stir this up; if you report your feelings and reactions honestly, you'll find that most of this anxiety goes away.
 Self-exploration and deeper understanding of others takes time and effort but is well worth it.
 Most group members have found this a rich, warm, and rewarding experience.
 I hope you will too.

 ATTENDANCE: Regular attendance is very important.
 Joining the group means committing to attend weekly.
 An initial commitment of six sessions is expected so that newcomers can get acquainted with the method and with the other group members and can experience some personal benefit.
 You may elect to continue indefinitely on a weekly basis after the initial six sessions.
-Members may be added continuously as appropriate.
+Members will be added continuously as appropriate.

 TERMINATION: Please give the group and group leader one week's notice that you intend to terminate your group relationship.
 Please announce at the beginning of the session, "next week will be my final session."
 This allows for good-byes, unfinished issues, and closure -- yours and others.
 Remember that you have been prepaying each session, the last one is "already paid for," so don't short-change yourself!